 Not only can you create a Will with Epilogue, but you can also include Powers of Attorney for Personal Care and Property.

 The one downside of Epilogue is that they are not currently available in every province and territory yet.
 But they do have plans to expand to everywhere in Canada.
-Epilogue is presently available to residents of Alberta, Ontario, British Columbia, Manitoba, and Saskatchewan, with plans on expanding to all of Atlantic Canada by the end of 2021.
+Epilogue is presently available to residents of Alberta, Ontario, British Columbia, Manitoba, and Saskatchewan, New Brunswick, Newfoundland and Labrador, Nova Scotia and PEI.

 Epilogue does not provide legal or any other professional advice, such as accounting or tax advice.